alehander92/gara/README.md

 * `expr @ name` I can't see how to make it consistent with the `(field: capture)` case, the same with other binary
 * `expr @ ``name`` ` I think this is more surprising, as it's used for 2 different puproses in quotes and in names

+**It's not type safe**

+I want to leave all the type checking to the Nim compiler.
+The library translates your patterns to Nim code, so the only problem should be that sometimes it might be hard to debug why something is failing: I'll try to improve that with error messages.

+**It is too complicated**

+I like to think it is relatively simple: I've tried to limit new syntax and to optimize it for variants, so e.g. in `name(..)` we first check if name is enum, then type, then we assume it might be an unpacker.
+In the beginning I even had `~enum` syntax for matching variants, but it seemed crazy.
+Otherwise a lot of custom or new functionality should be doable with unpackers or with a bit upgraded unpackers, please check them out

 ### Credits
 [@krux02](https://github.com/krux02/) and [@andreaferretti](https://github.com/andreaferretti) are authors of the original nim pattern matching libs:

 * @krux02 's [ast-pattern-matching](https://github.com/krux02/ast-pattern-matching)